PeterRoschke/WhisperDictation/README.md

 ## Configuration

 - `whisperdictation.language`: Set the transcription language (defaults to English)
-- `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging
+- `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging to your defaut Application directory.

 ## Troubleshooting